 Jimmy believes that the current crypto market is a bubble waiting to pop.
 He decides that Bitcoin is ready for a major decline, and he wants to short it.
 He borrows some coins from the exchange or brokerage on margin and sells them.

-When to open a short position?
+When to open a short position

 You should open a short position in cryptocurrency trading when you believe that the market will be falling in value.
 This could be based on a number of factors which you can try to identify such as massive volume spikes over a short period, a run-up in prices or even overly optimistic news.
-Someone who is shorting will open a position when they believe that an asset is trading above what they believe it is actually worth.
+Someone who is shorting will open a position when they believe that an asset is traded above what they believe it is actually worth.

-When to close a short position?
+When to close a short position

 You should close a short position when you see that the market is going into recovery.
 It can sometimes be difficult to judge the crypto bottom, but the good news is that with a short, you’ve already made your profit.
 You’re simply waiting for the price to fall so you can gain more of whatever cryptocurrency you’re shorting.

-How to close a short position?
+How to close a short position

 Closing a short works pretty much the same way as closing any other position.
 You sell the asset, and the sale is recorded.
 If you purchased that asset on margin from the brokerage, then you’ll also need to purchase the same amount of coins or tokens that were loaned to you and return them to the brokerage.

 Shorting can be very good, but it’s also a pretty tough game.
 This is doubly true if you’re planning to trade with borrowed funds.
-If you don’t yet know what you’re doing, then this is not recommended at all.
+If you don’t know yet, what you’re doing, then this is not recommended at all.
 You could end up in debt to your broker for a lot of money with no way to pay it back.

-What risks cryptocurrency short trading has?
+What risks cryptocurrency short trading has

 If you are shorting your own cryptocurrency, then short trading has less risk involved.
-Though you are limiting your profit potential, and if the price of Bitcoin, for example, were to rocket, then you would, of course, miss out on those profits.
+Though you are limiting your profit potential, and if the price of Bitcoin, for example, were to rocket, then you would, of course, miss out on those profit.

 That’s why it’s important to learn to identify when the market is in trouble and only short then.
 If you are trading on margin from a brokerage, then this risk is amplified.
 If you don’t know what you’re doing it’s possible that you could end up in debt.

-Short versus long crypto trading
+Short versus long in crypto trading

 Investors entering into a long position believe that the price of the asset or even the entire market will continue to climb.
 They make money by gathering this price appreciation and then selling at a later date.
 Short traders make money by betting that the market will be going down.